mahmoudesmail/tu-wien-data-science-summaries/thesis sem - seminar für diplomandinnen 180.772/about.md

 goals:

 - presenting proposal (proposal must be approved by supervisor first)
-- presenting finished thesis (can be skipped under special circumstances)
+- presenting finished thesis (this can be skipped under special circumstances)
+- thesis defense (can only be done if courses + thesis have already been completed)

 tuwel page: